kartikey-vyas/GI-timeseries-classification/README.md

 - `ach-at` = first drug applied was ACh, second drug was AT
 - `_0.mat` = baseline recording, `_1.mat` = first drug, `_2.mat` = second drug

+Data has not been stored on GitHub due to size.
+Please enquire with Dr. Peng Du for access to the raw data.

 ## Execution

 ### Sripts